Cuspidal irreducible complex or l-modular representations of quaternionic forms of p-adic classical groups for odd p: Exhaustion for semisimple Characters

 \begin{lemma} Let~$x$ be a point of~$\mf{B}(\tiG)$.
 Then we have~$\timfg^*_{x,t}=\timfg_{x,-t+}$ for all~$t\in\bbR$. \end{lemma}

 \begin{proof} We choose a splitting basis~$(v_k)_k$ for~$\Gamma_x$, i.e.

-\daniel{Depending on the choice of the basis we have an~$\F$-algebra isomorphism~$\A\simeq\M_m(\D)$ and therefore a left~$\D$-vector space action on~$\A$ given by the canonical one on~$\M_m(\D)$.
+\daniel{Depending on the choice of the basis we have an~$\F$-algebra isomorphism $\A$ $\simeq\M_m(\D)$ and therefore a left~$\D$-vector space action on~$\A$ given by the canonical one on~$\M_m(\D)$.
 For~$1\leq j,k\leq m$ let~$E_{ij}$ be the element of~$\A$ with kernel~$\oplus_{k\neq j} v_\k\D$ which sends~$v_j$ to~$v_i$.} They form a~$\D$-left basis of~$\A$ which splits~$\timfg_x$, more precisely:

 We now show the assertion of the lemma.
 The inclusion~$\supseteq$ is obvious.
-For the other inclusion we first remark that for every reel number~$t$ the lattice~$\timfg^*_{x,t}$ is split by~$(E_{ij})_{ij}$ too:
+For the other inclusion we first remark that for every real number~$t$ the lattice~$\timfg^*_{x,t}$ is split by~$(E_{ij})_{ij}$ too:

 Then~$e_{ji}(t)+\lceil d(t+a_j-a_i)\rceil$ is positive and therefore~$e_{ji}(t)> d(-t+a_i-a_j)$ which finishes the proof since~$e_{ji}(t)$ is an integer. \end{proof}

 For an element~$\beta\in \A$ we define the map~$\tipsi_\beta:\A\ra\CoefField$ via~$\tipsi_\beta(1+a):=\psi_\A(\beta a)$.
 Some restrictions of~$\tipsi_\beta$ are characters, i.e. multiplicative, as for example in the following case: